Clinical Services Director

 St Michaels Hospice (Hastings and Rother)England - Kent Surrey Sussex

 I qualified as a nurse in 1991 and went on to complete a BSc (Hons) Professional Practice and a MSc Advanced Nurse Practitioner.
 My clinical background began in medicine, specifically elderly medicine, dermatology and haematology.
 As a senior nurse I have worked in elderly medicine, Community Hospitals, Responsive Services and as a Nurse Specialist for Older People supporting Care Homes.
-I was recently a General Manager covering Community Hospitals and Urgent Care.
-My current post is as Head of Community Services for Martlets, a Hospice in Hove.
+I was a General Manager covering Community Hospitals and Urgent Care and the Head of Community Services for Martlets, a Hospice in Hove.
 My current post is as the Clinical Services Director at St Michael's Hospice (Hastings and Rother).
 I am a committee member of the Community Hospitals Association with a lead for QI and Innovation and Best Practice.
 I am privileged to be a Queens Nurse.

 Some of my past works relevant to QI are:

 My experience of improvement and delivering change has seen me setting up new services e.g. therapy input to a Rapid Access Medical Unit or the Care Home Support Team, moving services e.g. Community Beds, changing therapy provision across an Intermediate Care/Admission Avoidance Service to 7 day, improving the care of deteriorating patients through accurate recording of observations and early identification and management of Sepsis at Crawley (published on the Academy of NHS Fabulous Stuff website), being Falls Lead for the Trust through to small scale changes like introducing specific crockery to enhance the experience of relatives of dying patients and increase awareness of their presence on the ward.